-USDA estimates that the U.S. beef cow herd was down 2.5 percent annually at the start of 2024, declining to the lowest level since 1961.
-High beef prices, declining feed costs and the falling feeder cattle supplies were supportive for feeder cattle prices and cowcalf returns in 2023.
-That trend is expected to continue in 2024 as the calf crop and beef cow replacement heifers continued to show inventory contractions in USDA's January 31, 2024 Cattle report.
-USDA estimates that December 1, 2023 U.S. on-farm hay stocks increased 6.9 percent from the year prior, following declines in five of the past six years.
-Improved drought conditions in cattle and hay regions in 2023 led to the increase in hay stocks and lower hay prices the second half of 2023.
-Threat of drought remains a concern for the cow-calf sector, but the contracting feeder cattle supply and still-high beef prices are supportive for cow-calf operators, which are expected to have a profitable 2024.
-The USDA-ERS January 2024 Livestock, Dairy, and Poultry Outlook forecasts that the Oklahoma feeder steer price will average \$242.25/cwt. in 2024, up from the estimated \$218.69/cwt. in 2023 and \$165.94/cwt. in 2022.
+USDA estimates that the U.S. beef cow herd was down 0.5 percent annually at the start of 2025, the sixth consecutive annual decline and the lowest level since 1961.
+High beef prices, the lower feed cost environment, and declining feeder cattle supplies were supportive of feeder cattle prices and cow-calf returns in 2024.
+Higher feeder cattle prices are expected again during 2025 as the calf crop and beef cow replacement heifers continued to show inventory contractions in USDA's January 31, 2025, Cattle report.
+USDA estimates that the December 1, 2024, U.S. on-farm hay stocks increased 6.3 percent from the year prior, the second consecutive increase.
+Improved drought conditions in cattle and hay regions in 2023 and 2024 led to an increase in hay stocks and lower hay prices in 2024.
+The threat of drought remains a concern for the cow-calf sector, but the contracting feeder cattle supply and high beef prices are supportive for cow-calf operators, which are expected to be profitable again in 2025.
+The USDA-ERS January 2025 Livestock, Dairy, and Poultry Outlook forecasts that the Oklahoma feeder steer price will average \$273.75 per hundredweight (cwt.) in 2025, up from the estimated \$251.96/cwt. in 2024 and \$218.69/cwt. in 2023.